CanaryGen/NodeDB/README.md

 # NodeDB - Local File-Based Database

 NodeDB is a simple local file-based database system implemented in Node.js.
-It allows you to store, retrieve, update, and delete data using a text file as the backend storage.
-The system includes basic authentication to secure all data operations.
+It allows you to store, retrieve, update, and delete data using various file formats (text, JSON, YAML) as the backend storage.
+The system includes advanced authentication using JWT and supports multiple database styles, including an encrypted variant.

 ## Table of Contents